zach-capalbo/vartiste/src/static/instructions.md

 To import an image as a new layer, drag and drop it onto the browser window.

+To import a 3D model, drag and drop it onto the browser window. **Note the following:**
+ - Only `.glb` format is supported (GLTF binary)
+ - The UVs must be already present in the glb file
+ - Draco compression is not currently supported
+ - No existing textures or vertex colors are imported yet

 ## Issues

 This is a very early version of the software.
 It still needs a lot of love.
 If